Devjosef/S.I.R.I.U.S./README.md

 ## Additional Features

-While the current implementation includes the integrations listed above, there are numerous other functionalities that could be integrated to further enhance the capabilities of Ai Assistant Siri:
+While the current implementation includes the integrations listed above, there are numerous other functionalities that could be integrated to further enhance the capabilities of S.I.R.I.U.S.:

 - **Personal Task Management**: Integration with task management tools like Todoist or Asana to handle personal tasks and reminders.
 - **Calendar and Scheduling**: Advanced scheduling features, such as syncing with multiple calendar platforms or automated reminders.
 Including events on MEETUP.